 - There Are No Therapists (The anti-psychiatry movement emerged in the 60s, and was when it had the most steam).

-- This is the Decade on Drugs: No other decade in The 20th Century can bring euphoric experimentation as this.
+- This is the Decade on Drugs: No other decade in The 20th Century brought more euphoric experimentation than this.
+A famous quote about the decade is that "if you remember the '60s, you really weren't there."
 Along with hippies and mods, it gave us:

-- Higher Understanding Through Drugs: As marihuana and LSD became more popular under young people many used it under the excuse that they were searching for a higher meaning of life or artistic progress.
+- Higher Understanding Through Drugs: As marijuana and LSD became more popular among young people, many used it under the excuse that they were searching for a higher meaning of life or artistic progress.
 The innocence of casual drug use got more sour from 1968 on, when harder drugs made their entrance and the first drug-related deaths were reported, like Brian Jones in 1969.
-A popular trope is the Erudite Stoner who is in favor of social change, but does not do anything except being high and listen to Psychedelic Rock all time.
+A popular trope is the Erudite Stoner who is in favor of social change, but does not do anything except get high and listen to Psychedelic Rock all the time.

-- Junkie Prophet: Some people advocated drug use as Higher Understanding Through Drugs, with Timothey Leary and his message "Turn On, Tune In and Drop Out" as the most famous example.
+- Junkie Prophet: Some people advocated drug use as Higher Understanding Through Drugs, with Timothy Leary and his message of "Turn On, Tune In, and Drop Out" as the most famous example.

-- Sex, Drugs and Rock & Roll: The introduction of the anti conception pill made it easier for women to not get pregnant, thus paving the way for more sex.
+- Sex, Drugs and Rock & Roll: The introduction of the combined oral contraceptive pill (often known as just "the Pill", to give some idea of its impact) made it easier for women to not get pregnant, thus paving the way for the Sexual Revolution.

-- The Stoner and the Erudite Stoner: As marijuana became more popular under teenagers and youngsters many movies and songs were made to capitalize on it, with Ode to Intoxication messages and psychedelic effects.
+- The Stoner and the Erudite Stoner: Many movies and songs were made to capitalize on the popularity of marijuana and LSD among young people, with Ode to Intoxication messages and psychedelic effects.